 David Lerner Associates, Inc. (the "Company") is a registered broker-dealer with the Securities and Exchange Commission ("SEC") and is a member of the Financial Industry Regulatory Authority, Inc. ("FINRA").
 The Company, headquartered in Syosset, New York, primarily conducts business with retail customers at branch offices on the east coast of the United States of America.
-The Company's voting shares are wholly owned by an individual, David Lerner (the "Stockholder"), and its nonvoting shares are held by a trust established by David Lerner.
+The Company's voting and nonvoting shares are wholly owned by an individual, David Lerner (the "Stockholder").